Your Brake Pads & Common Brake Issues

 How do brakes work?

-First off- your brakes are one of the most essential parts of your vehicle’s safety features!
+First off to understand some common braking issues let’s take a look at your brakes components after all your brakes are one of the most essential parts of your vehicle’s safety features!

 Parts of Brakes:

 Rotors (or drums)

 Hardware (springs and adjusters)

 Excessive brake pad wear can be caused by a multitude of things, including, your brake pads being lower quality & therefore don’t have enough cushioning quality to stay in good shape so they wear down faster.
 You could also have a problem with your braking system & this problem affects the way the pads work or the stresses they have to deal with.
 For example, if your rotor’s surface develops a problem, then your brake pads might suffer because they aren’t hitting a smooth surface.
 Lastly, you could have a caliper issue.
 Brake pads can wear down too quickly because your calipers don’t work correctly.
 Calipers push pads against the rotor to initiate braking.
 If a caliper jams or sticks, then it might leave the pad on the surface for longer than necessary.

 The steering wheel shaking or “shuddering” when braking can become very dangerous quickly!
 It is imperative you get your brakes looked as soon as possible when this starts to happen.
 This is caused by a defective or jagged rotor.
 The rotor plays an important part in slowing down your car, it works to slow down the brake pads so, in turn, your vehicle can slow down.
 A bad rotor can cause vibrations & a shaky feeling in the steering wheel when you apply the brakes.
 This should be dealt with by a professional brake shop near you because if done wrong, it can cause much more damage in the long run.